aberus/aberus/README.md

 Sometimes I [tweet](https://twitter.com/aberus) about life and tech 💬

-Read my [resume](https://www.linkedin.com/in/aberus/) on LinkedIn 💼
+You can read a breakdown of all my past work in my [resume](https://www.linkedin.com/in/aberus/) on LinkedIn 💼